user2589/minicms/README.rst

-minicms
+Minicms
 #######

-**minicms** is simple CMS app for Django which supports i18n in some extent and markdown WYSIWYG editor inside admin.
+**Minicms** is simple CMS app for Django which supports i18n in some extent and markdown WYSIWYG editor inside admin.